AlfieLockrey/The-AWL-Paul-V2-Keyboard/README.md

 - Not require soldering
 - Be more accesible in general to people who come from either the MK or the 3DP community

-Any questions or for sales please contact me on Discord at Alfie#6783!
+Any questions or for sales please contact me on Discord at Alfie#6783! (don't forget the capital A)

 The final/current version includes: